zavetsec/ZavetSec-NetworkConnections/README.md

 - ARP cache, network adapters, routing context
 - Zero installation — single `.ps1`, PowerShell 5.1, any Windows endpoint

+> **No agent.
+No install.
+No persistence.
+Just signal.**
+> Works when EDR visibility is limited, unavailable, or untrusted.

 ---

 ## Audience